King Price Insurance: History

 King Price Insurance was founded by Gideon Galloway.
 The company received its initial funding from Francois van Niekerk of Mertech group and Stefan van der Walt of Nikon, and was launched in 2012.
 The company offered monthly insurance, reducing premiums that decrease with the depreciating value of the asset.
 King Price Insurance registered with as a member of the South African Insurance Crime Bureau (SAICB).
 King Price insurance is reinsured by reinsurer Munich RE.
 The company’s head offices is located at the Waterkloof Glen, Pretoria.

 Product

 King Price Insurance offers a wide range of short-term insurance products, including car, home contents, buildings, specialised items, trailers, caravans, portable possessions, and all-risk insurance.
 The company is renowned for its unique car insurance model, where premiums decrease monthly in line with the continuously depreciating value of the insured vehicle.
-Additionally, King Price provides innovative R1 insurance add-ons, allowing clients with comprehensive car insurance to cover items like bicycles, golf clubs, hearing aids, and motorbike gear for just R1 per month.
+Additionally, King Price provides R1 insurance add-ons, allowing clients with comprehensive car insurance to cover items like bicycles, golf clubs, hearing aids, and motorbike gear for R1 per month.